wdv4758h/pypy-extradoc/blog/draft/ppc-backend.rst

 Here are the results, where the numbers are speed-up factors between the non-jit and the jit version of PyPy.
 The first column is x86-64, for reference.
 The second and third columns are the two ppc64le runs.
+All are Linux.
 A few benchmarks are not reported here because the runner doesn't execute them on non-jit (however, apart from sqlitesynth, they all worked).

 ::